-A treatment of the root canal can become necessary if bacteria infect it.
-In most of the cases this happens if caries bacteria have worked their way into the interior of the tooth and started to attack the tooth root – or if parts of the tooth have broken in an accident, so that the tooth root lies open.
+Treatment of the tooth root may be necessary if it has become inflamed due to bacteria and leads to severe tooth pain.
+In most cases, this happens when caries bacteria have worked their way into the inside of the tooth and attack the tooth root – or when parts of the tooth have broken off in an accident, leaving the tooth root exposed.

-In the course of the treatment, the inflamed root canal is cleaned and filled with a special material.
-The treatment targets the preservation of the tooth.
-After a successful treatment, it might become necessary to stabilize the tooth through a root pivot and/or a filling, an inlay or a crown.
+During the dental treatment, the inflamed root canal is cleaned, provided with a medicinal inlay and finally filled with a special compound.
+The aim of treatment is to preserve the tooth.
+Depending on the situation, it may be necessary to replace the tooth with a root post and/or a filling, an inlay/onlay or a crown to further stabilize it.